suggap

 Plot

-The film begins with a narration from the Dowager Empress Maria: in 1916, Petrograd, Russia, at a ball celebrating the Romanov tricentennial, she bestows a music box and as well as a necklace inscribed with the words "Together in Paris" to her youngest granddaughter, the eight-year-old Grand Duchess Anastasia Romanov, as parting gifts.
-The ball is suddenly interrupted by Grigori Rasputin, a sorcerer and former royal advisor exiled for treason, who vows to Tsar Nicholas that his family would be banished with a curse.
-Consumed by his hatred for the Romanovs, he sells his soul in exchange for an unholy reliquary, for which he uses to spark the Russian Revolution.
-As the angry revolutionaries besiege the palace, Marie and Anastasia manage to escape through a secret passageway, aided by a 10-year-old servant boy, Dimitri.
-Rasputin confronts the two outside on the frozen Little Nevka River, only to fall through the ice and drown.
-The pair reach a moving train, but as Marie climbs aboard, Anastasia falls and hits her head on the platform, subsequently suffering amnesia, and is separated from her grandmother.
-Marie then ends her narration, stating that she never saw Anastasia again.
+In 1916, at a ball in Saint Petersburg, Russia celebrating the Romanov tricentennial, Dowager Empress Marie gives a music box and a necklace inscribed with the words "Together in Paris" as parting gifts to her youngest granddaughter, 8-year-old Grand Duchess Anastasia.
+The ball is suddenly interrupted by Grigori Rasputin, the Romanovs’ former royal advisor.
+The supposed holy man was exposed as a fraud, after wanting to take over Russia until he was finally exiled.
+Seeking revenge, Rasputin sold his soul in exchange for the power to kill his opponent.
+His power is manifested in an unholy reliquary he must protect.
+He uses it to curse the Romanovs and spark the Russian Revolution.
+As the palace is attacked, Marie and Anastasia escape through a secret passageway, helped by 10-year-old servant boy Dimitri.
+Rasputin confronts the two royals on the frozen Little Nevka river, only to fall through the ice and drown.
+The pair reach a moving train; Marie climbs aboard, but Anastasia falls and hits her head, giving her amnesia.

 Awards